FreifunkBremen/yanic/README.md

 ### Issues
 Later there should be also `/aliases` Websocket with Authentification to manage the `aliases.json` with the request for changes.

-A Implementation of the connection to influxdb are also needed, maybe log a little bit to `telegraf` from influxdb.